-[Rice paddy herb; Ngo Om, Ba Om, Rau Om (Viet); Phak Kayang (Thailand); Tian Xiang Cao,
+[Ngo Om, Ba Om, Rau Om (Viet); Phak Kayang (Thailand); Tian Xiang Cao,

 Limnophila aromatica of family Plantaginaceae (Plantains)]

-chicken, but is also used in China and Japan.
-The flavor can best be
+in Vietnam, but is also used in China and Japan.
+In Chinese, Japanese

-the name of this herb is a modified name for
+and Korean, the name of this herb is the same as for

 [Verdolagas (Mexico); Sanhti, Punarva (India); Pigweed, Little Hogweed,

 Purslane is used raw in salads, as a cooked green similar in taste to spinach.
 It is also used in soups where it's slightly mucilaginous nature acts as a thickener.
 It can be found in markets serving a Mexican community.